codylindley/simple-frontend-boilerplate/README.md

 #####Why

-Because not every project requires an AMD/CommonJS dependancy loader or some degree of MV\*.
+Because not every project requires an AMD/CommonJS dependency loader or some degree of MV\*.
 In fact, simple and small is always better than over optimizing or planning for the unknown.
 Additionally, without a boilerplate like this, one might never really grok why moving to the next level of application organization is necessary.
 When you find the pain points with this simple organization, its time to consider a loader and MV\*.
 Mostly so that you can take advantage of things like, dependency management, data binding, and framework features.

 #####nodeJS & npm

 If nodeJS is a mystery to you just think of it as a black box.
-Its the server part, which allows a web page (e.g. `index.html`) to be servered to `http://localhost:XXXX`.
+Its the server part, which allows a web page (e.g. `index.html`) to be served to `http://localhost:XXXX`.
 However, if you ever want to get good with grunt and its plugins you'll need to learn some nodeJS basics.

 npm is a package manager.
 It simply provides a community repository of libraries that can be used by nodesJS.
 It does a lot of fancy things but basically its a global stash for community tools which you can include in your projects.